 Enforcing local, state and federal laws

 Interviewing suspects and keeping accurate reports

 Securing crime scenes and aiding the investigative process

 Roles evolve as police officers ascend the ranks.
 For instance, a long-serving officer may be deployed to investigate serious crimes, such as murder.
 Others may be involved in SWAT teams or working with a K-9 unit in situations that involve drugs or serious weapons

 Earning potential remains high.
-As of 2020, there is significant demand for law enforcement officers.
+As of 2023, there is significant demand for law enforcement officers.
 Salary depends,of course, on factors such as experience, training and skills.

 These include having a valid and safely maintained US driver’s license; to meet the minimum age standard as set out by individual departments – which is often 21 years old; and to ensure that candidates have a clean criminal record.
 Some departments forego small misdemeanors but will not forego felony crimes.